Pin It!

 I am a huge fan of homemade whipped cream.
 Once you master this technique, the flavor combination are endless.

-Cream cheese whipped cream makes my heart sing.
-It’s the perfect topping or filling for cakes and cupcakes, and makes the most amazing fruit dip.
-You’ll still get a little bit of tang from the cream cheese but as opposed to cream cheese frosting, this is much much lighter, fluffier, and far less sweet.
+This whipped cream cheese frosting is perfect for topping cakes and cupcakes.
+It pipes well and also makes the most amazing fruit dip.
+You’ll get a little bit of tang from the cream cheese but as opposed to cream cheese frosting, this one is much much lighter, fluffier, and far less sweet.

 A piping bag is frosting a cupcake with whipped cream cheese frosting